chetansinghsajwan/notes/http/methods/get.md

 This method has no defined semantics for the body, so it should be empty.
 Some implementations might reject the request.

+A client can alter the semantics of GET to be a "range request", requesting transfer of only some part(s) of the selected representation, by sending a [Range](https://httpwg.org/specs/rfc9110.html#field.range) header field in the request ([Section 14.2](https://httpwg.org/specs/rfc9110.html#field.range "Range")).

 ## References

 - https://httpwg.org/specs/rfc9110.html#GET